-Mehrdad MehrAeen is a professional Sydney based, Iranian visual artist and musician with over 17 years’ experience.
+Mehrdad MehrAeen is a professional Iranian,Australian visual artist and musician with over 20 years’ experience.
 He showed an interest in calligraphy and painting when he was in middle school.
-Influenced by the works of Hosein Zenderoudi , he started to build and develop his arts practice during high school.
-He has studied graphic design in high school and continued in University.
+He started to build and develop his arts practice during high school and continued until he moved to Australia.

 He moved to Australia in 2013 and continued his artistic endeavors in Australia.
-After finding himself to be totally alone and homesick, he started to research in loneliness, and explored his feelings through his artworks and focused on forms in nature of Australia.
+After finding himself to be totally alone and homesick, he started to research and explore his feelings through his artworks and focused on forms in nature of Australia.

 Mehrdad believes in improvisation through the art making process.
 He paints by using calligraphy in its alone pictorial dimension, getting free of the text and of the meaning of the words, free in the gesture of unreadable writing.

 His creative practice is an alchemy of the shapes, colors and forms of the natural world.
 He grounds his visual work in the beauty of the earthbound.
 The natural and esoteric mysteries of earth are a common theme that he especially explores in his calligraphic painting.
 Letters as objects of geometric beauty, Persian shapes, dashes, dots and lines that derive from nature, juxtaposed to form patterns that move along a canvas to create an image, tell a story, paint a picture.
 His influences in Australia remain with the natural environment.
 Mehrdad creates artworks with letters that are underpinned by strong conceptual patterns.